-(2) At any time during appeal management, including at an appeal management conference may make any order considered appropriate for the efficient conduct of the appeal and, without limitation, may
+(2) At any time during appeal management, including at an appeal management conference, the board may make any order considered appropriate for the efficient conduct of the appeal and, without limitation, may

-(5) The member conducting appeal management of an appeal, including presiding over an appeal management conference will not be designated as a panel member for the hearing of the appeal unless all parties consent.
+(5) The member conducting appeal management of an appeal, including presiding over an appeal management conference, will not be designated as a panel member for the hearing of the appeal unless all parties consent.

 15.1 (1) The board may direct the parties to participate in ODR for the purpose of trying to reach mutual agreement on some or all of the issues in an appeal.